FelixKratz/SketchyBar/README.md

 So, if you like having spacebar at the bottom, you'd use `yabai -m config external_bar all:0:26`

 ## Debug output and error reporting
 In the case that something isn't working as you're expecting, please make sure to take a look in the output and error log.
 To enable debug output make sure that your configuration file contains `spacebar -m config debug_output on` or that spacebar is launched with the `--verbose` flag.

+### Homebrew
 If you're using the Homebrew service, the log files can be found in the following directory:
 ```
 # directory containing log files (HOMEBREW_PREFIX defaults to /usr/local unless you manually specified otherwise)
 $HOMEBREW_PREFIX/var/log/spacebar/